Adwords with Unknown Budgets and Beyond: Randomized Budget Oblivious Algorithm and Analysis

+here inequality $(*)$ follows from the fact that the optimal offline solution is integral, i.e., \opt\ matches each arrival to at most one resource and $\opt_i\cap \opt_j=\emptyset$ for any two (distinct) resources $i,j\in I$. \Halmos\end{proof}

-\end{proof} In the following, we prove Theorem \ref{guafalg} by finding a feasible solution to the system \eqref{dual1}$-$\eqref{dual3} with a suitably large value $\alpha$.
-Recall that $I(\tau,Y)$ denotes the set of resources available at time $\tau$ in $\falg(Y)$.
-To define the candidate solution, we first define,
+Due to Lemma \ref{lpframe}, our main goal is to find a feasible solution to the system \eqref{dual1}$-$\eqref{dual3} with a suitably large value of $\frac{\alpha}{1+\varepsilon}$.
+Recall that $\aalg_t(Y)$ is the set of resources matched to $t$ in $\aalg(Y)$.
+To define the candidate solution, let